 Reuters could not access DarkSide’s public-facing website on Friday.
 Security researchers said DarkSide’s multiple websites had stopped being accessible.

 Ransomware attacks have increased in number and amount of demands, with hackers encrypting data and seeking payment in cryptocurrency to unlock it.
 They increasingly release stolen data as well, or threaten to unless they are paid more.

 Investigators in the U.S’s Colonial case say the attack software was distributed by DarkSide, which includes Russian speakers and avoids hacking targets in the former Soviet Union.
 DarkSide lets “affiliates” hack into targets elsewhere, then handles the ransom negotiation and data release.

-Sources have said other private equity investors such as KKR & Co Inc and Bain Capital are interested in Toshiba.
+Sources have said some other private equity investors such as KKR & Co Inc and Bain Capital are also interested in Toshiba.

-However, the Asahi newspaper reported on Friday that Bain Capital is not considering buying Toshiba, citing an interview with Yuji Sugimoto, the head of Bain Capital’s Japan operations.
+The Asahi newspaper reported on Friday that Bain Capital is not considering buying Toshiba, citing an interview with Yuji Sugimoto, the Japan head for Bain Capital.

-Toshiba on Friday forecast a 63% rise in annual operating profit to 170 billion yen ($1.6 billion), rebounding from pandemic-induced pain in the last year and as restructuring measures bear fruit.
-That follows a 20% slide in profit last year.
+Toshiba on Friday forecast a hefty 63% rise in annual operating profit to 170 billion yen ($1.6 billion) after pandemic-induced pain in the last year and as restructuring measures bear fruit.

-(Reporting by Makiko Yamazaki and Benoit Van Overstraeten; Additional reporting by Tim Kelly in Tokyo and Fanny Potkin in Singapore; Editing by Edwina Gibbs)
+(Reporting by Makiko Yamazaki; Additional reporting by Fanny Potkin in Singapore and Tim Kelly in Tokyo; Editing by Edwina Gibbs)